Jiaxing railway station

 Jiaxing railway station (嘉兴站 (嘉興站, Jiāxīng Zhàn)) is a railway station located in Nanhu District, Jiaxing, Zhejiang, People's Republic of China, on the Shanghai–Kunming railway.
 It handles all non-high-speed rail services for Jiaxing City.
 High-speed trains arrive at and depart from Jiaxing South railway station.

 The station has 13 ticket windows, 6 VIP lounges, one quiet waiting room, one soft-seat waiting room, and 4 normal waiting rooms.

 In 2007, Jiaxing railway station handled 31.1 million passengers and 28.5 million tons of cargo.
+The new station was put into operation on June 25, 2021.

 History

-Use of the station commenced in 1909, and in 1976, the facilities were modernized.
-In 2008, more work was carried out to improve and expand the station.

-The station was temporarily closed in May 2020, and was reopened on 25 June 2021.

-Connections

-The station is served by the Jiaxing Tram in January 2022.